Lunovox/tradelands/README.md

 **Translate to Others Languages:**

-* This mod currently has configurable language:
+* This mod currently are configured to language:
 	* English
 	* Portuguese